Commercial Truck Insurance - What You Need to Know

 Guaranteed Asset Protection (GAP) Insurance

 The lack of equity in the vehicle purchase and the length of extended vehicle term financing create a negative vehicle equity position.
-Since buyers are generally focused on monthly payments, in most cases they are exposed to thousands of dollars between the insured value of their vehicle and their outstanding loan balance in the event of a total loss.
+Since buyers are generally focused on monthly payments, in most cases, they are exposed to thousands of dollars between the insured value of their vehicle and their outstanding loan balance in the event of a total loss.
 Without GAP coverage, you will need to cover the deficiency between the insured amount and the loan balance as well as a down payment on a new vehicle, insurance deductible, license and registration fees, sales tax, and even vehicle price increases.
 All can be significant hits!

 Business Owner's Policy (BOP)